danwiltshire/docker-minecraftserver/README.md

 ### Kubernetes
 You must have a Kubernetes-ready cluster to deploy to.

-1. `kubectl apply -f ssd-storageclass.yaml` # GKE only
+1. `kubectl apply -f paper-pv.yaml` # Creates a volume for PaperMC data
-2. `kubectl apply -f ssd-claim.yaml` # GKE only
+2. `kubectl apply -f paper-statefulset.yaml` # Creates 1 pod for PaperMC
-3. `kubectl apply -f paper-deployment.yaml`
-4. `kubectl apply -f paper-service.yaml`
+3. `kubectl apply -f paper-service.yaml` # Creates a public IP mapping

 Operational commands